Skip to main content

 • Steven Wilson

-• Zeno Windley ’68 and his wife Ann Windley
+• Zeno Windley ’68 and Ann Windley

-• Steve Zeis ’61 and his wife Frosene Zeis
+• Steve Zeis ’61 and Frosene Zeis

 “The unwavering support of our donors has been instrumental in shaping the future of these exceptional students,” says Michael Ward, the executive director of the NCTF.
 “Their contributions have not only laid the foundation for countless opportunities but also allowed our students to pursue their dreams and reach their fullest potential.”